hpc/charliecloud/doc/ch-image_desc.rst

    validating tarball members
    resolving whiteouts
    layer 1/1: 8947560: extracting
-   image arch: arm (does not match host arm64/v8)
+   image arch: arm (may not match host arm64/v8)

 Download the same image and place it in :code:`/tmp/buster`::